yhchan0918/NBA_Data_Analysis/README.md

 ROAD_RECORD_away: Road record on the current season of Away Team
 W_PCT_prev_away: Win % on previous season of Away Team
 HOME_RECORD_prev_away: Home record on the previous season of Away Team
-ROAD_RECORD_prev_away: Road record on the current season of Away Team
+ROAD_RECORD_prev_away: Road record on the previous season of Away Team
 WIN_PRCT_home_3g: Mean Win % on previous 3 games of Home Team
 PTS_home_3g: Mean Number of points scored by Home Team on previous 3 games
 FG_PCT_home_3g: Mean Field Goal Percentage by Home Team on previous 3 games